VortrexFTW/gtac_ini/README.md

 INI module for GTA Connected

-Originally created by Lucx.
+Originally created by Lyuu17.
 Updated by Vortrex to support the new module SDK

 Script example:
  ```